MichaelWolff/project2-h2-mwolff-csumb.edu/README.md

 # Chat room by Michael Wolff

-This is currently a poorly done chat room that allows users to login with FacebookLoginButton
+This is currently a chat room that allows users to login with FacebookLoginButton

 ##Batman theme

-The theme of this application is batman, the bot will respond with batmanish things as Alfred
+The theme of this application is batman, the bot will respond with batmanish things as Alfred.
+The background is also a popular image of Batman slapping Robin after something is said.

 ###Known Issues
 -For Some Reason it was only working properly on Microsoft Edge-